LICENSE SUSPENSION HEARINGS AT THE DMV

 Why choose attorney John W. Thornton?

-Decades of local experience: Serving Santa Cruz since 1990, Attorney John W. Thornton has handled hundreds of DMV hearings and thousands of DUI cases.
+Decades of local experience: Serving Santa Cruz since 1990, Attorney John W. Thornton has handled thousands of DMV hearings and thousands of DUI cases.

 • Personalized defense: Every case is unique.
 We listen to your story and build a strategy tailored to your needs.